wlgdev/wlgdl/README.md

 ## 📃 Description

-WLGDL is a simple CLI tool that runs in the background and records Twitch streams automatically.
-It polls Twitch at intervals, detects new streams, and downloads them using ffmpeg.
-It also provides an HTTP server to trigger recordings via GET requests.
+WLGDL is a simple CLI tool that runs in the background and records streams automatically.
+It polls **Twitch** and **VK Video Live** simultaneously, detects new streams, and downloads them using `ffmpeg`.
+It handles graceful shutdowns (sending 'q' to ffmpeg) and provides an HTTP server to trigger status checks or recordings.

 <p align="right">(<a href="#top">back to top</a>)</p>